Kalle-Muenster/AudioEngine/README.md

 - 32bit, 64bit floating point data

-*I'm thought of adding also half precission (16bit-float) support,.. but since even these days today now there still no hardware interface is available supporting 16bit-float... :( , most precticable still stays to use always 24bit integers instead
+*I'm thought of adding also half precission (16bit-float) support,.. but since even these days today now there still no hardware interface is available supporting 16bit-float... so best practice to me still seems using 24bit integers always

 ### Supported channel constellations: